Our Legal professionals are here to help you. Call us: 306-244-2201.

 Continuing Legal Education

-Andrew has long been recognized in the legal community as a leading innovator in the use of technology in the practice of law.
-He has promoted the use of electronic documents in civil actions and has developed a system for electronic appeals that has been adopted by the Saskatchewan Court of Appeal.
+Long recognized in the legal community as a leading innovator in the use of technology in the practice of law, Andrew Mason has promoted the use of electronic documents in civil actions.
+He developed a system for electronic appeals that has been adopted by the Saskatchewan Court of Appeal.
 He has made several presentations to lawyers on the use of computers and information technology.
 Here are two of his papers:

 Legal Resources and the Internet - December 1999